kgdunn/pid-book/process-monitoring/cusum-charts.rst

 	:align: center
 	:scale: 90

 Values of :math:`S_t` are the values plotted on the y-axis of a CUSUM chart.
-Imagine during a period of good, stable process operation around the target :math:`T`, then these :math:`S_t` numbers are just random errors, with mean of zero.
+Imagine during a period of good, stable, in-control process operation around the target :math:`T`, then these :math:`S_t` numbers are just random errors, with mean of zero.
 The long-term sum of :math:`S_t` is also zero, as the positive and negative errors keep cancelling out.

 So imagine a CUSUM chart where at some time point the process mean shifts up by :math:`\Delta` units, causing future values of :math:`x_t` to be :math:`x_t + \Delta` instead.
 Now the summation in the last equation of :eq:`CUSUM-derivation` has an extra :math:`\Delta` term added at each step to :math:`S_t`.
 Every point will build up an accumulation of :math:`\Delta`, which shows up as a positive or negative slope in the CUSUM chart.